Please read the explanation of hiking times, distances, altitudes and rating levels here.

 A spring just above the shelter provides water for man and mule.
 If the spring goes dormant, you’ll find another in the woods below the shelter.
 Look for a small pool under an overhanging rock with a tree growing on top.
 You’ll have to treat the water to make it safe for drinking.

-Depending on where people live, Naxi from Guluba (古鲁八) or the Hui from Longwangbian, they will apply different names for the place names on Base Camp Route.
-I have chosen to use the Hui terms in this guide, since the Base Camp Route begins at the Hui Longwangbian Village.
-The guides from On the Clouds Inn of Haba are Hui.
-The guides from Haba Snow Mountain Inn are Naxi.
+Depending on where ethnic peoples live, Naxi from Guluba (古鲁八) or the Hui from Longwangbian, they will apply different names for the place names on Base Camp Route.
+This website uses the Hui terms, since the Base Camp Route begins at Longwangbian Village, whose residents belong to the Hui ethnic minority.
 Below is a chart with the different names.